What is pipe

 How do I know if my pipes need to be replaced?

-Signs that your pipes may need to be replaced include low water pressure, leaks, and discolored or foul-smelling water.
-If you suspect an issue with your pipes, it's best to consult a professional plumber.
+Signs that your pipes may need to be replaced include low water pressure, leaks, discolored water, and frequent clogs.
+If you suspect an issue with your plumbing, it's best to have a professional plumber inspect your system and provide recommendations.

 Can I install pipes myself?